Ananya-KM/VSD_HDP/Day 15.md

-# Extraction of SPEF and Verilog Files Post_Routing
+# Extraction SPEF and Verilog Files Post_Routing
- steps only until generating the post-placement Verilog file:
+ ### Steps only until generating the post-placement Verilog file: